-After the election, he worked as special advisor to the Chancellor Normal Lamont and later for the home office.
-Despite Lamont’s unpopularity and debacle over the ERM exit, his reputation remained unscathed.
+After the election, he worked as special advisor to the Chancellor Norman Lamont and later to the home office.
+Despite Lamont’s unpopularity and the debacle over the ERM exit, his reputation remained unscathed.

 In 1994, he left his role in the Conservative party to work in the private sector, working as a director for Carlton Communications.
 In 1996 he married Samantha, they have four children

 He stayed in this role until 2001, when he left to contest an election for Parliament.
 He was selected as the candidate for Witney and was elected to Parliament.
 He served on the Home Affairs Select Committee and gained a high profile for speaking out on national issues.